rockdarko/ansible-sysconfig/README.md

-Goal: To build a solid yes flexible configuration script from new Linux systems of all types (desktops & servers).
+Goal: To build a solid yet flexible configuration script from new Linux systems of all types (desktops & servers).